Meredith-Lab/volcalc/README.md

 [OpenBabel](https://openbabel.org/wiki/Main_Page) and Eigen3
 (requirements of the `ChemmineOB` package, which `volcalc` depends on).
-`pak` will take care of the installation of these libraries for you on some systems, but you may need to install them manually.
+`pak` will take care of the installation of these libraries for you on some systems, but you may need to install them manually on some operating systems.

 For macOS, they can be installed via homebrew by running the following shell command: